-STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant since the buffer is located only between zoning districts on the same site.
+STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant since the landscape requirements within the buffers will still be met within the right of way.

 (d) Either:

 (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.